-The timing of scholarship awards for existing pupils will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.
+The timing of scholarship awards for existing students will follow the external candidate assessment process; 11+ awards being made in January, 13+ awards in February and 16+ awards in November of the preceding school year.

 All scholarships are open to both internal and external candidates.
 Further information is available from the Admissions Office

-How to Apply for Awards
+How to apply for awards

 At 11+ all applicants are automatically assessed for academic and all rounder awards.
 There are no special papers or procedures.

 Music scholarship auditions are held in January and are run as a half day workshop, with other applicants, and include individual auditions and interviews.
 All music candidates must complete an application form.

 At 13+ and 16+ assessments for academic and other scholarships, for internal and external candidates, vary.
 Details of how external candidates and existing pupils can apply for scholarships can be found by selecting the appropriate entry level below.